FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### The pattern

 With the **Observer** pattern it's possible for the subject to notify all the observers whenever something important happens, in our case when the application's state changes.
 A subject can also 'cut relations' with a subject to stop receiving notifications at all, although we do not make use of this functionality. <br />
+In practice: setState(State state) is called -> changes states and calls notifyObservers() -> it iterates trough the observers list and calls the function update() of each observer. <br />
 We ended up making use of only the observer Music.

 #### Implementation